How To Install LED Headlights car

 Photo Credit: https://www.youtube.com/watch?v=8gJT8zbU2pA

-For protecting yourself and the bulbs, wear clean cotton gloves or use a clean rag or rubber gloves.
+To protect yourself and the bulbs, wear clean cotton gloves or use a clean rag or rubber gloves.
 Make sure that no fingerprint is left on the bulbs.
-Don’t over tighten, while twisting your headlight and avoid using any tool to assist.
+Don’t over-tighten while twisting your headlight, and avoid using any tool to assist.

 5. Connect the Ballast

 Connect one end of the connector of the ballast to the end of the bulb and the other end to the original wiring of your car.
-Make sure that two connectors seat perfectly on both sides, by giving gentle tug after connecting
+Make sure that two connectors sit perfectly on both sides by giving a gentle tug after connecting

 6. Secure the Ballast

-Mount the ballast securely on a flat location of the inner fender, to avoid its bouncing and the consequent damage to the connectors.
-Mark the mounting holes with a sharpie, drill pilot holes and secure it by using metal screws.
+Mount the ballast securely on a flat location of the inner fender to avoid its bouncing and the consequent damage to the connectors.
+Mark the mounting holes with a sharpie, drill pilot holes, and secure them by using metal screws.
 Alternatively, you can use self-tapping screws or two-sided tapes.

 In case you prefer not to drill your car, prepare the surface with an alcohol swab and allow it to dry before putting the tape.
 Using zip ties is not safe because the vibration and movement may cause it to loosen and swing around the moving parts.